ojusave/murder_mystery/README.md

-# The Dark Lotus: A Halloween Murder Mystery
+# The Black Lotus: A Halloween Murder Mystery

 A complete Next.js application for managing a Halloween murder mystery party, built with TypeScript, Tailwind CSS, and deployed on Render.